daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ![screenshot of running the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_18.png)

-If you prefer to use just your keybaord to run the cell like me, press `Shift` + `Enter`.
+If you prefer to use just your keyboard to run the cell like me, press `Shift` + `Enter`.

-After running the cell, you should see similar display
+After running the cell, you should see a similar display

 ![screenshot after running step 1 in the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_19.png)

 ### Step 2: Explore the Dataset

-The code below set a random seed and display a random sample of the data so we can understand it
+The code below sets a random seed and displays a random sample of the data so we can understand it

 Copy and paste the code below in the new cell created automatically below the previous code in the Jupyter Notebook and run the cell.
 Use your prefered way - mine is `Shift` + `Enter`